What is a Kabbage Loan?

 That depends on which loan you take from Kabbage they offer many types of loans both secured and unsecured.
 Most people take the unsecured line of credit from Kabbage loans.

 Are Kabbage loans a good deal?

-Yes, they are a good deal for small business owners who cannot get approved for traditional small business or SBA loan.
+Yes, they are a good deal for small business owners who cannot get approved for traditional small business or SBA loans.
 It is especially good for people who have a lower credit score and rocky credit histories.
 Before Kabbage loans these types of business owners had no options of lenders.

-To evaluate the if these type of short-term loans are a good deal for you use the ROI (Return on Investment) loan calculator at Kabbage.
-This ingenious tool allows you to see the returns you can achieve by investing in working capital into your business.
+To evaluate if these types of short-term loans are a good deal for you use the ROI (Return on Investment) loan calculator at Kabbage.
+Click Here This ingenious tool allows you to see the returns you can achieve by investing in working capital into your business.
 It works by you entering what you are using the loan funds for, such as inventory, equipment, marketing or hiring.
 Then enter the increased sales, billable hours, monthly revenue from new equipment and lifetime value of new customers.
 Finally select your loan term, 6 or 12 months and it will calculate your ROI percentage – the return on your business investment.
 Be prepared to be pleasantly surprised.
 I used the calculator to estimate my ROI on inventory purchases and it was over 4000%!

 Are Kabbage loans legit?